git/git.github.io/rev_news/drafts/edition-82.md

   For every change you make, think about the security implications.
-  Think about what a hacker might do to compromise Git or an organisation using Git before you move forward, no matter how good an idea it might seem.
+  Think about what a hacker might do to compromise Git or an organisation using Git before you move forward, no matter how good an idea might seem.
 The last thing you want is to have your contribution show up as a Critical Vulnerability Exposure on the NIST database.